Hapoel Tel Aviv B.C.: 2005–06 season

-In 2006 Eizenberg decided to stop funding the team, and thus Hapoel Tel Aviv started the season in the second division.
-The situation wasn't improved in the coming season, in which the team, built almost entirely of youth players, was relegated to the third division, winning only two games all season.
+In 2006, Eizenberg decided to stop funding the team, and thus Hapoel Tel Aviv started the season in the second division.
+The situation wasn't improved in the following season; the team, built almost entirely of young players, was relegated to the third division, winning only two games all season.
 Although the team managed to stay in the Israeli first league, it played the 2006–07 season in the second league due to lack of funds.
-The lack of funds and managerial disorders, as well as a completely new team based on youth players, led to finishing last in the second league and it was relegated to the third division at the end of that season.
+These issues, in addition to suffering managerial disorders, caused Hapoel Tel Aviv to finish last in the second league and it was relegated to the third division at the end of that season.